MARKET SNAPSHOT: U.S. Stock Market Falls On Economic Growth Concerns Despite Good Earnings

 How are other markets performing?

 Oil futures also fell Friday, after an initial rally tied to progress toward deals on U.S.-China trade and Brexit.
-West Texas Intermediate crude for November delivery shed 50 cents, or 0.9%, to $53.43 a barrel on the New York Mercantile Exchange.
+West Texas Intermediate crude for November delivery ended 15 cents lower, or 0.3%, at $53.78 a barrel on the New York Mercantile Exchange.

-Gold edged lower on Friday, failing to get a lift from a round of weak economic data out of China or a softer U.S. dollar as bears look for the precious metal to continue its retreat from more-than-six-year highs set last month.
-Gold for December delivery on Comex fell $3.40, or 0.2%, to $1,494.90 an ounce, according to FactSet data.
+Gold settled lower on Friday , failing to get a lift from a round of weak economic data out of China or a softer U.S. dollar, as bears look for the precious metal to continue its retreat from more-than-six-year highs set last month.
+Gold for December delivery on Comex closed down $4.20, or 0.3%, at $1,494.10 an ounce, according to FactSet data.

-The ICE U.S. dollar index fell less than a quarter-point to 97.39 Friday, pressured by strength in sterling and the euro after news of a new Brexit agreement this week.
+The ICE U.S. dollar index fell 0.3% to 97.32 Friday, pressured by strength in sterling and the euro after news of a new Brexit agreement this week.